MCQ on Human Immunodeficiency Virus (HIV/ AIDS) (Medical Microbiology)

 d) The virus is usually in a dormant state during this stage

-18) Prenatal HIV testing is one of the important blood tests recommended to reduce and prevent the transmission of the infection in newborns from HIV.
+18) Prenatal HIV testing is one of the crucial blood tests recommended during the pregnancy that aims to minimize and prevent the transmission of the infection from mother to the newborn.

-According to data published by UNICEF which of the following countries have an increasing number of babies diagnosed with HIV positive from 2010 to 2020?
+According to data published by UNICEF which of the following continent have an increasing number of babies diagnosed with HIV positive from the year 2010 to 2020?

 19) Name the possible source of the transmission of HIV in humans that is believed to have first occurred in Africa